 - 1. Defects are superficial.
 The deck surfaces have no spalls/delaminations or previous repairs.
 The deck surfaces may have hairline cracks or rock pockets. - 2.
 Concrete overlay area with repairs or patches.
 Do not include the rare cases of rutting that has been filled with patching material. - 3.
 Concrete overlay area with spalling. - 4.
-If the results of deck delamination testing are available from Element 376, include the delaminated area in this CS4.
+Record the delaminated area (CS4) from WSDOT element 376 in the overlay CS4.
+If new delaminations are found, do not add delaminations found in the field unless approved by Bridge Management.
+Chain Drag testing by the Bridge Inspector must chain the entire deck, record the results in a Chain Drag Report available on the Bridge Website under Bridge Overlays, and send the file to Bridge Management.